DXHeroes/knowledge-base-content/practices/Git.md

 **TL;DR**

-Git is a distibuted version control system (VCS) tools used for tracking code in a software development project.
+Git is a distibuted version control system (VCS) tool used for tracking code in a software development project.

 ## What Is a Git?